johanbook/file-domain-server/README.md

 - **DEFAULT_INDEX_FILE** name of file served on paths ending with a trailing slash (default `index.html`).
+- **FALLBACK_FILE** name of file served as a fallback if requested file is not found.
+Set to `index.html` to enable client-side routing or to e.g.
+  `error.html` to display an error page (note that response still returns a 200 status code).
+It is undefined by default and no fallback file will be served.
 - **PORT** the port the server should listen on (default 8080).
 - **ROOT_FILE_PATH** root directory of served file tree (default `build`).